tomcritchlow/tomcritchlow.github.io/wiki/drafts/2020-04-01-the-quarantined-independent.md

 Side projects might be regenerative for your emotional reserves right now[^sideproject] but if your client work dries up it's not the correct response.
 Take the time to look after yourself then start preparing for the regrowth.

-[^sideproject]: The irony is I have a side project going right now
+[^sideproject]: I actually have a side project cooking right now but I'm firmly positioning this as self-care.
+It's not work, and when I'm ready I'm gonna get back to work.

 If you can cobble together the reserves spend 2020 working on a project that will generate revenue in 2021.
 Here's what that might look like for me: